Redeemer Year-End Report 2022-2023

 Redeemer Visioning Initiative

-Following you will find a complete history of Redeemer’s visioning work including a timeline and behind the scenes conversations with our visioning initiative leaders.
+You will find a complete history of Redeemer’s visioning work, including a timeline and behind-the-scenes conversations with our visioning initiative leaders.

 We invite you to be a part of the discussion.
 Your questions and ideas are welcome and can be submitted at this LINK.